zextras/tech-doc/source/carbonio/_management/mobile.rst

       Syntax::

-        zxsuite mobile doMoveEASFilter {from} {to}
+        carbonio mobile doMoveEASFilter {from} {to}

       Usage example::

-        zxsuite mobile doMoveEASFilter 0 5
+        carbonio mobile doMoveEASFilter 0 5

       Moves the filter with id = 0 to the position 5.